github/opensource.guide/_articles/metrics.md

 ![contributor graph](/assets/images/marketing/repo_contributors_specific_graph.png)

-* **Casual contributors:** This is defined as contributors with only low number of commits.
+* **Casual contributors:** This is defined as contributors with a low number of commits.
 Whether that's one commit, less than five commits, or something else is up to you.

 * **First time vs. repeat contributors:** Helps you track whether you're getting new contributors in.
 Without new contributors, your project's community can become stagnant.